BenLee8602/clonestagram/docs/schemas.md

 ## post
+represents an image uploaded by a user to their profile
 - `author` an object id referencing the user who created the post (required, immutable)
 - `posted` the datetime when the post was created (required, immutable, default=`Date.now()`)
 - `image` a string telling the filename of the image in the aws s3 bucket (required, immutable)